TypeStrong/atom-typescript/docs/faq.md

 ## Rename-refactor updates files in `node_modules`?!

 This by design, since TypeScript doesn't really assign any special meaning to `node_modules`.
-You can explicitly forbid this by excluding `node_modules` from the project explicitly, f.ex. by adding `node_modules` to `exclude` option in `tsconfig.json`:
+You can explicitly forbid this by excluding `node_modules` from the project, f.ex. by adding `node_modules` to `exclude` option in `tsconfig.json`:

 ```json
 {